Follow us:

 The bad boys want to be good and travel to Egypt on their new mission.

-New comic with Black Panther and Khonsu and Ra fighting for power in Africa.
+The Epic finale of this comic series with Black Panther and Khonsu and Ra fighting for power in Africa.

 Project Manager